makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP43.md

 |**Total**|$81,912.50|$245,737.50|
 |**Contingency Buffer (15%)**|$94,199.38|$282,598.13|

-#### Budget Details
+### Budget Details

 Providing additional detail regarding the above line items:

-* Permanent Contributor Compensation: The permanent team consists of five permanent team members (3.5 FTE).
+* Permanent contributor Compensation: The permanent team consists of five permanent team members (3.5 FTE).
 The total cost of an employee includes only compensations as a contractor.
 Contractors have to take care of their health insurance and other expenses.

 |Team members|Headcount|FTE (Full-Time Equivalent)|
 | --- | --- | --- |